-The DJI D-RTK 2 Mobile Station can be used as a compatible solution for the Phantom 4 RTK (P4R) to provide high-accuracy geotagged images.
-Propeller does not sell this base station and did not produce this product, so all questions should be sent to DJI.
+The DJI D-RTK 2 Mobile Station is a compatible solution for achieving high-accuracy geotagged images with the Phantom 4 RTK (P4R) drone.
+This article provides a detailed guide on utilizing the D-RTK 2 Mobile Station with Propeller.
+It's important to note that Propeller does not sell or produce this base station, so any questions should be directed to DJI.

 Please read the User Guide that came with your base station.
 It is available for download on the DJI website.

-Set up the base in a clear open area, away from obstructions (including large bodies of water) and power lines.
-Make sure it is stable and level.
+1. Choose a clear, open area free from obstructions, large bodies of water, and power lines.
+Make sure the base station is stable and level.

-Power on the base station.
-You will hear the fan running if the station is on.
-You will use Operating Mode 1 for the Phantom 4 RTK.
+3. Power on the base station, and you should hear the fan running.
+Use Operating Mode 1 for the Phantom 4 RTK.

 Link the base to the remote controller and the aircraft using the instructions on page 6 of the user guide.

-These coordinates should be in lats/longs and ellipsoid height.
-The height given needs to include the antenna height above the known point on the ground.
+- Ensure the coordinates are in latitude/longitude and ellipsoid height, including the antenna height above the known point on the ground.

-Make sure the difference in distance between the input and actual coordinates is less than 5 (sometimes listed as 50) meters, or the input will not work.
+The input coordinates must have a difference in distance of less than 5 (sometimes listed as 50) meters, or the input will not be valid.

-When calculating the height of the antenna, you need to add 141.9mm to the length of the pole to get the phase center distance.
+When calculating the antenna height, add 141.9mm to the length of the pole to obtain the phase center distance.